Also known as: Pro Yakyuu: Family Stadium (JP), Atari R.B.I. Baseball (VS Arcade)

-Only appears in the US version.
 At the title screen, hold A or B or both then press Start.
 A staff screen will appear.

-Available only in the Japanese version.
 Play exactly 10 games, no matter if you win or lose.
 It can even be the games played in "WATCH" mode by the computer itself.
 After the 10th game is over and the game returns to the title screen, a credits screen will appear before the team names demonstration.

 Both regional versions have this cheat.
 You can enable it in the Japanese version with the button code or with the Game Genie code in the US version.

 In the Japanese version, any time during the game, hold Up + Down on Controller 1, then press Right, Left, Down, Up on Controller 2.
 In the US version, just use the Game Genie code XVUVNGAV.